 Jerry Chih-Yuan Sun

 Welcome to Jerry Sun’s website!
-I am an Assistant Professor in the Institute of Education/Center for Teacher Education at the National Chiao Tung University in Taiwan.
+I am an Associate Professor in the Institute of Education/Center for Teacher Education at the National Chiao Tung University in Taiwan.
 I was previously a Post Doctoral Research Associate in the Center for Scholarly Technology at the University of Southern California.
 I graduated from USC Rossier School of Education, with an emphasis on motivational factors and student engagement in the field of distance education.

 Here is my biography:

-Dr. Jerry Chih-Yuan Sun is an Assistant Professor in the Institute of Education/Center for Teacher Education at the National Chiao Tung University in Taiwan.
+Dr. Jerry Chih-Yuan Sun is an Associate Professor in the Institute of Education/Center for Teacher Education at the National Chiao Tung University in Taiwan.
 He was previously a Post Doctoral Research Associate in the Center for Scholarly Technology at the University of Southern California.
 He specializes in assessing new educational tools, distance learning, e-learning, and technology-enhanced learning, as well as in examining how these learning environments affect student learning and engagement.
 In line with USC’s signature of future directions in assessment, Dr. Sun’s responsibilities include conducting formative and summative assessments to study the impact of USC’s educational tools such as e-Portfolio, Blackboard, and clickers on student learning in order to foster a learner-centered environment and encourage a collaborative mode of learning.

 Dr. Sun received an M.S. in Information Sciences from the University of Pittsburgh and an M.S. in Computer Science from USC.
 He completed his Doctorate in Education at the USC Rossier School of Education in July 2009.
 In his dissertation project with Dr. Robert Rueda (Chairperson), Dr. Harry O’Neil, and Dr. John Walsh, he surveyed USC students enrolled in online courses provided by Schools of Gerontology and Engineering in Fall 2008, and investigated the relationship between students’ motivational factors and their levels of engagement behind USC’s distance education system.